Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 ### Bootstrap and Configuration

-- `Main` creates the shared `Scanner` and starts `BootConfigService`.
+- `Main` creates the shared `Scanner`, prints the startup message, displays the loader, and starts `BootConfigService`.
-- `BootConfigService` creates all controllers and routes through configuration before authentication.
+- `BootConfigService` creates the controller graph and routes through configuration before authentication.
 - Invalid environment values, failed database validation, or invalid `DBManager` initialization stop startup.
 - `EnvValidationService` validates the `.env` file and required values.
 - `SQLValidationService` builds and tests the MySQL JDBC connection.